 - 4.6.15 The size of the area and the constraints existing provide scope for a number of open areas to be provided, retained, and managed as Natural Green Space, Informal Open Space, Parkland, Allotments and Local Equipped Areas for Play.
-Developments should create (or make financial contributions towards) an extensive and attractive series of connected public and wildlife routes and spaces through the site, incorporating the SINCs, areas that may be undevelopable due to potential flooding, and the creation of additional open spaces of a variety of types. - 4.6.16 Part of the land covered by policy SW1 is potentially liable to flood and measures will need to be implemented as necessary to prevent this.
-These should also ensure that pollution to areas of nature conservation importance, such as The Moors at Bishops Waltham, is avoided.
+Developments should create (or make financial contributions towards) an extensive and attractive series of connected public and wildlife routes and spaces through the site, incorporating the SINCs, areas that may be undevelopable due to potential flooding, and the creation of additional open spaces of a variety of types.
+The site lies within an area of archaeological potential, the preparation of an archaeological assessment will be needed to define the extent and significance of any archaeological remains and reflect these in the proposals, in accordance with Policy DM25, prior to the commencement of development. - 4.6.16 Part of the land covered by policy SW1 is potentially liable to flood and measures will need to be implemented as necessary to prevent this.

+Development should be avoided within Flood Zones 2 and 3.
+Drainage and sewage provision These should also ensure that pollution to areas of nature conservation importance, such as The Moors at Bishops Waltham, is avoided.
 Improvements will also be needed to the foul drainage network to accommodate the proposed development.
 Drainage and water supply infrastructure cross the site and this will need to be safeguarded through the design and layout of development.